Ready for war at any time in southern Armenia

 Narek Hayrapetyan never intended to be a soldier or to fight in any war.
-But given where he’s from, being prepared for what is something of a necessity.
+But given where he’s from, being prepared for that is something of a necessity.

 At a schoolyard in the small city of Sisian, about four hours south of the capital Yerevan, Hayrapetyan leads a group of two dozen volunteers in nighttime training.